CyberCRI/RedWire/README.md

   - At stop, the subtree is stopped
 - Actions can log their reasoning
   - The return value is logged by default
+- Contracts (invariants) can be written to be called before and after each update call
 - Update can be split into different steps:
   - contract
   - onModelChange